 Whether intentional or accidental, plagiarism can be avoided by simply including citations and acknowledging any borrowed content.
 Here are 5 essential tools to help you avoid plagiarism and ensure your work is original and accurate.

-An online plagiarism detector, TurnitIn.com provides an originality report identifying any feedback or information that alludes to non-original work, even if the text has been reworded or reformatted.
-Typically a paid service, it is accessible for free to enrolled Thomas Edison State University students taking online courses.
-TurnitIn.com allows you to not only see your slip-ups and clean them up on your own, but the final originality report can also be submitted to your mentor as evidence of your efforts.
+An online plagiarism prevention service, Turnitin provides a similarity report identifying any feedback or information that alludes to non-original work, even if the text has been reworded or reformatted.
+It will also allow you to not only see your slip-ups and clean them up on your own, but the final similarity report can also be submitted to your mentor as evidence of your efforts.

-Another online tutorial service, Thomas Edison State University students registered in courses can use this tool for free.
+Thomas Edison State University students registered in courses can also use this online tutorial service for free.
 Live, expert educators are available to provide you writing assistance and personalized feedback on your work.
 To allow for the live nature of this resource, submit your drafts at least 48 hours in advance to receive your review.

-Similar to the previous two tools, WriteCheck.com is another fee-based plagiarism checker, offering an analysis of your content, citations and sources cross-referenced with other works.
+Similar to the Turnitin and Smarthinking, WriteCheck is a fee-based plagiarism checker, offering an analysis of your content, citations and sources cross-referenced with other works.
 The service also offers a grammar check to ensure a proper writing style, as well as professional tutoring services to critique your submissions.

 More an option than a tool, Thomas Edison State University’s Request for Course Extension form can be obtained through your mentor if you require more time to complete an assignment because of an illness, financial difficulty or military deployment.
 You can use the 8-week extension time valuably to review and edit your paper on your own by conducting a Google search on select passages.